sympy/sympy/doc/src/guides/solving.md

-The Python package SymPy can symbolically solve equations, differential equations, linear equations, nonlinear equations, matrix problems, inequalities, diophantine equations, and integrals.
+The Python package SymPy can symbolically solve equations, differential equations, linear equations, nonlinear equations, matrix problems, inequalities, diophantine equations, and evaluate integrals.
 SymPy can also solve numerically.

 Learn how to use SymPy computer algebra system to: